- Position: Research Fellow in Circular Economy Systems for Waste Plastics

 - Location: 5.03 49

 Ed is a Research Fellow in Circular Economy Systems for Plastics in the Faculty of Engineering at Leeds University.
-His work focusses on obtaining a better understanding of plastic waste generation and fate in low and lower middle income countries, and developing models to mitigate this pollution.
+His work focusses on obtaining a better understanding of plastic waste generation and fate in low and middle income countries, and developing models to mitigate plastic pollution.
+In particular, Ed is investigating the contirbution made to global plastic recycling by the informal recycling sector, and indomitable global workforce that is both marginalised and stigatised by society.

 - MSc Waste and Resource Management